lightward/mechanic-tasks/docs/auto-tag-new-orders-with-a-value-from-the-customer-note/README.md

 # Auto-tag new orders with a value from the customer note

-Tags: Auto-Tag, Orders, Customers, Customer Notes
+Tags: Auto-Tag, Customer Notes, Customers, Orders

 This task watches incoming orders, and tags each order with a certain value from the customer's note, as identified by a configurable prefix.
 For example, if your customers have notes resembling "Username: xyz", configure this task with the prefix "Username: " to have it tag incoming orders as "xyz".
 Useful with apps like inkFrog, which add eBay usernames to customer notes, using a prefix.